Trade Finance fintech Mitigram further establishes global leadership with ground breaking partnership | 16.11.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWall Street schließt im Plus -- ATX und DAX gehen stärker ins Wochenende -- Asiens Börsen letztlich in Rot
+Börse aktuell - Live TickerUS-Anleger nehmen Gewinne mit -- ATX schließt fester -- DAX letztlich kaum verändert -- Asiens Börsen beenden Handel uneinheitlich

-Der heimische Aktienmarkt sowie der deutsche Leitindex beendeten die Woche im Plus.
-Anleger in den USA griffen auch am Freitag zu.
-In Fernost verbuchten die Börsen am Freitag Abschläge.
+Der heimische Aktienmarkt konnte am Dienstag leicht zulegen, wogegen der deutsche DAX auf der Stelle trat.
+Die Wall Street verbuchte am Dienstag Verluste.
+An den Aktienmärkten in Fernost waren am Dienstag gemischte Vorzeichen zu sehen.